MetOffice/fab/docs/source/features.rst

     :alt: pie chart

 Some steps also record metrics about their individual artefacts.
-For example, below, the Fortran preprocessor created this histogram from the processing time of individual files,
+For example below, the Fortran preprocessor created this histogram from the processing time of individual files,

 .. image:: img/hist.png
     :width: 66%
     :alt: pie chart

-and the Fortran compiler created this `busby-style graph <https://www.osti.gov/biblio/1393322>`_ showing compilation bottlenecks.
+and the Fortran compiler created this `busby-style graph <https://www.osti.gov/biblio/1393322>`_ showing a compilation bottleneck.

 .. image:: img/busby.png
     :width: 66%